Endo Diet - Quick start guide

 So what can you eat to help reduce your symptoms of endometriosis?

-You now know what is recommended to leave out of your diet to help manage the symptoms of endometriosis, but what is safe to eat?
-To give you some ideas of the foods that are safe and will not aggravate your symptoms, this list will give you some ideas..
+You now have an idea what particular foods are recommended to leave out of your diet to help manage your symptoms, but what is safe to eat?
+To give you some ideas of the foods that are safe, that will not aggravate your symptoms, this list below will give you some ideas and a good starting point.
+This list is base on many years of feedback I have had from other women, new research that is coming out all the time regarding diet and endo, my knowledge based on my training in nutrition and my own experience of managing endometriosis through diet and self help remedies.

 It is not easy to provide a full list to suit everyone especially as everyone’s taste is different.
 However, the basic foods that are safe for an anti-inflammatory diet include: